jackladybird/MEMO67/readme.md

-Goji is a 2D and 3D game engine/framework I'm developing as a carriage to continuously learn and improve, as well as support future games.
+Goji is a 2D and 3D game engine/framework I'm developing to learn and support future games.